Medically Reviewed by Dr. Mohammed Saeed, MD.

 Transcutaneous Electro-Nerve Stimulation (TENS)

 Transcutaneous electro-nerve stimulation therapy applies small electrodes to the skin to transmit electrical pulses.
-For decades, doctors have believed that by stimulating the skin, the nerve’s pain receptors will direct the stimulation of the electrical pulses, which interrupts the transmission of the chronic pain signals.
+For decades, doctors have believed that by stimulating the skin, the nerve’s pain receptors will direct the stimulation of the electrical pulses, which interrupt the transmission of the chronic pain signals.
 There are mixed reviews about the effectiveness of TENS.

 Psychological and Behavioral Treatments